adelmonsouza/adelmonsouza.github.io/_posts/2025-11-02-pagination-under-the-hood.md

 **Advantage:** Constant performance, regardless of page.
 The query always fetches the next 20 records after the last seen ID.

-## The ViewStore Overhead
+## DTO Conversion Overhead

-Wait, that's a SwiftUI concept.
-Let me refocus on Spring Boot...

-Actually, the equivalent concept here is **DTO conversion overhead**.
 When you use pagination with DTOs, there's a conversion step:

 ```java
 Page<Content> contentPage = repository.findAll(pageable);